Skip to Main Content

 Privacy Policy and Notice

-This Privacy Policy and Notice sets forth AscensionPoint Recovery Services, LLC’s (“APRS”) information gathering and dissemination practices.
-This Privacy Policy and Notice addresses AscensionPoint’s practices regarding information collected directly through or from its website, via telephone, facsimile, postal mail, or other or additional offline means or media.
+AscensionPoint Recovery Services, LLC (“APRS”) values your privacy and is committed to upholding both your trust and the trust our clients place in us with personal data.
+We recognize and respect both your and our clients’ privacy concerns and expectations about how APRS maintains and uses such information.
+This Privacy Policy and Notice sets forth APRS’ information gathering and dissemination practices.
+This Privacy Policy and Notice addresses our practices regarding information collected directly through or from our website, via telephone, facsimile, postal mail, or other or additional offline means or media.
+By reading and understanding this Privacy Policy and Notice, you will be notified of the following:

 Definitions